tenzir/tenzir/web/docs/about/why-vast.md

 - **Analytical Workloads**: the document-oriented storage does not perform well for analytical workloads, such as group-by and aggregation queries.
 But such analytics are very common in interactive threat hunting scenarios and in various threshold-based detections.
-VAST leverages Arrow for columnar data representation and partially for query execution.
+Tenzir leverages Arrow for columnar data representation and partially for query execution.

 - **Economy of Representation**: security telemetry data exhibits a lot of